SovereignCloudStack/standards/Standards/scs-0217-v1-cluster-hardening.md

 These threats involve intercepting traffic between the Kubernetes API server and the dynamic admission controller webhooks of the Policy Engine.
-To mitigate this, the Kubernetes API server MUST be configured with mutual TLS authentication for the Validating and Mutating Webhooks (see [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#authenticate-apiservers)) .
+To mitigate this, if using a Dynamic Admission Controller such as a Policy Engine, the Kubernetes API server MUST be configured with mutual TLS authentication for the Validating and Mutating Webhooks (see [Kubernetes docs](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#authenticate-apiservers)) .
 The Policy Engine MUST be able to authenticate the API server and MUST be configured with mutual TLS authentication for the